lutrampal/bullgammator/README.md

 Mocha is used for unit testing:
 `npm install -g mocha`

-[JSDoc](https://github.com/jsdoc3/jsdoc) is used to generate the API documentation
+[JSDoc](https://github.com/jsdoc3/jsdoc) is used to generate the API documentation.

 ## Running the UI

-## Running the unit tests
+## Running the unit test
-Tests for each instruction can be run from the emulator/ directory with:
+Tests for each instruction can be run from the `emulator/` directory with:
 `npm test`

 ## Authors